 Automatic 6-month extension of time to file a bankruptcy estate return.
 An automatic 6-month extension of time to file a bankruptcy estate income tax return is available for individuals in Chapter 7 or Chapter 11 bankruptcy proceedings upon filing a required application.

 The Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA) of 2005.
 The changes to the U.S. Bankruptcy Code enacted by BAPCA are incorporated throughout this publication.Debtors filing under chapters 7, 11, 12, and 13 of the Bankruptcy Code must file all applicable federal, state, and local tax returns that become due after a case commences.
 Failure to file tax returns timely or obtain an extension can cause a bankruptcy case to be converted to another chapter or dismissed.
 In chapter 13 cases, the debtor must file all required tax returns for tax periods ending within 4 years of the filing of the bankruptcy petition.

 Photographs of missing children.
-The IRS is a proud partner with the National Center for Missing and Exploited Children.
+The Internal Revenue Service is a proud partner with the National Center for Missing & Exploited Children (NCMC).
 Photographs of missing children selected by the Center may appear in this publication on pages that would otherwise be blank.
 You can help bring these children home by looking at the photographs and calling 1-800-THE-LOST (1-800-843-5678) if you recognize a child.

 This publication explains the basic federal income tax aspects of bankruptcy.